okmika/TKMM-SARC/README.md

 ## Library

-There is a [library](https://github.com/okmika/TKMM-SARC/blob/main/docs/README.md) available on [NuGet](https://www.nuget.org/packages/TKMM.SarcTool.Core) that you can use in your own executables to assemble, package, and merge SARC archives, byml files, and GameDataList files.
+There is a [library](https://github.com/okmika/TKMM-SARC/blob/main/docs/README.md) that you can use in your own executables to assemble, package, and merge SARC archives, BYML files, and GameDataList files.

 Alternatively, you can use the executables to perform all of those operations from the command line.